-- 1. Characteristics of Fluorescent lamps - 2.
-Characteristics of Tungsten and Carbon filament lamps - 3.
-Verification of Thevenin's & Norton's theorem. - 4.
-Verification of Superposition theorem - 5.
-Verification of Maximum Power Transfer theorem - 6.
+- 1. Characteristics of Fluorescent lamps. - 2.
+Characteristics of Tungsten and Carbon filament lamps. - 3.
+Verification of the Venin's & Norton's theorem. - 4.
+Verification of Superposition theorem. - 5.
+Verification of Maximum Power Transfer theorem. - 6.
 Calibration of ammeter and voltmeter. - 7.
 Open circuit and Short circuit test of a single phase Transformer. - 8.
-Study of R-L-C Series / Parallel circuit - 9.
-Starting and reversing of speed of a D.C. shunt Motor - 10.
+Study of R-L-C Series / Parallel circuit. - 9.
+Starting and reversing of speed of a D.C. shunt Motor. - 10.
 Speed control of DC shunt motor. - 11.
-No load characteristics of D.C shunt Generators - 12.
+No load characteristics of D.C shunt Generators. - 12.
 Measurement of power in a three phase circuit by two wattmeter method.

-Course Title: English for Technical Writing Laboratory Course Code: HUM-1051 Contact Hours per ${f L}$ T P Total Credit Points week 0 0 2 2 1
+Course Name: English for Technical Writing Laboratory Course Code: HUM-1051 Contact Hours Per Week Contact Hours Per Week L T P TOTAL CREDIT POINT 0 0 2 2 1

-Course Outcome: Students will be able to
+Students will be able to

 - 1. Communicate in an official and formal environment. - 2.
 Effectively communicate in a group and engage in relevant discussion. - 3.
-Engage in research and prepare presentations on selected topics. - 4 .Understand the dynamics of multicultural circumstances at workplace and act accordingly. - 5.
+Engage in research and prepare presentations on selected topics. - 4.
+Understand the dynamics of multicultural circumstances at workplace and act accordingly. - 5.
 Organize content in an attempt to prepare official documents. - 6.
 Appreciate the use of language to create beautiful expressions.